JamesSinnott1994/Game-Zone/README.md

 1. Home Page

 - For the Header:
-    - Top half will contain the site logo on the left, a search bar in the centre, and then a user profile and cart image on the right.
+    - Top half contains the site logo on the left, a search bar in the centre, and then a user profile and cart image on the right.
-    - The bottom half of the header in the centre will contain a number of links to different pages i.e. Home, Product, Contact, Wishlist.
+    - The bottom half of the header in the centre contains a number of links to different pages i.e. Home, Game, Wishlist.

-- Below the Header there will be a Hero image with a gaming background.
-This will contain a welcome and also a link which will bring the user to the Products page.
+- Below the Header there is a Hero image with a gaming background.

-- Underneath the Hero image there will be a number of different cards for the different Product categories.
+- Underneath the Hero image there is a number of different cards for the different Game categories.

-- The Footer at the bottom will contain copyright information, contact information, and social media links.
+- The Footer at the bottom contains copyright information, contact information, and social media links.

-2. Product Page
+2. Game Page

-- Will showcase all the products available in the store.
+- Showcases all the games available in the store.
-- Will have a filtration menu on the left to filter products by category.
+- Has a number of category buttons for bringing up a different category of game.
-- Will have an input box on top of the products that allows user to sort by price, newest, highest rated etc.
+- Has an input box on top of the games that allows users to sort by price, newest, highest rated etc.

-3. Product Information Page
+3. Game Detail Page

-- Will contain an enlarged image of the product.
+- Contains an enlarged image of the game.
-- Will contain a description and price information about the game.
+- Contains a description and price information about the game.
-- There will be plus and minus input boxes for the quantities of the game.
+- There is a plus and minus input box for the quantities of the game a user would like to buy.
-- There will be a button to add the item to the user's cart.
+- There is a button to add the item to the user's cart.
-- May contain reviews about the game as well.
+- There is a button to add the item to the user's wishlist.
+- There is a button to bring user back to the Games page.

 4. Register Page